Hi! I am Tianyi :)

 Here are some silly xkcd-style comics on what we call the lock-in hypothesis.

-The Lock-in Hypothesis: Stagnation by Algorithm (accepted to ICML 2025) Tianyi Qiu*, Zhonghao He*, Tejasveer Chugh, Max Kleiman-Weiner (2025) (*Equal contribution)
+The Lock-in Hypothesis: Stagnation by Algorithm (ICML'25) Tianyi Qiu*, Zhonghao He*, Tejasveer Chugh, Max Kleiman-Weiner (2025) (*Equal contribution)

-Solution (progress alignment): We introduce progress alignment as a technical solution to mitigate this imminent risk.
+Solution (progress alignment): We introduce progress alignment as a technical solution to mitigate the danger.
 Progress alignment algorithms learn to emulate the mechanics of human moral progress, thereby addressing the susceptibility of existing alignment methods to contemporary moral blindspots.

 Infrastructure (ProgressGym): To empower research in progress alignment, we introduce ProgressGym, an experimental framework allowing the learning of moral progress mechanics from history, in order to facilitate future progress in real-world moral decisions.
 Leveraging 9 centuries of historical text and 18 historical LLMs, ProgressGym enables codification of real-world progress alignment challenges into concrete benchmarks.
 (Hugging Face, GitHub, Leaderboard)